petercoles/Betfair-Exchange/readme.md

 . keepAlive();
 . sessionremaining();
 ```
-If you're manually managing your sessions (why?), use the keep alive method to extend your Betfair session.
+If you're manually managing your sessions, you could use the keep alive method to extend your Betfair session, though the persist method described above is usually a better soltion.
 Betfair sessions for the UK exchange are currently 4 hours long.

 Betting information can be obtained from the betting subsystem.
 All calls have the same structure:
 ```